-The Centre of Excellence in Mathematics and ICT (CEA-MITIC) hosted by Gaston Berger University (UGB) of Saint-Louis in Senegal actively develops human capital through masters and PhD programmes, strengthening research capacities in the areas of secure networks and systems with mobility (including the Internet of Things); modeling of complex systems; materials-components-systems; mathematics and modeling; and computer systems and knowledge (including artificial intelligence).
+The Centre of Excellence in Mathematics and ICT (CEA-MITIC) hosted by Gaston Berger University (UGB) of Saint-Louis in Senegal actively develops human capital through its Masters and PhD ICT degree programmes and short courses, strengthening research capacities in the areas of secure networks and systems with mobility (including the Internet of Things); modeling of complex systems; materials-components-systems; mathematics and modeling; and computer systems and knowledge (including artificial intelligence).
 MITIC aims to develop strong and relevant research activities that can solve developmental challenges impacting Africa, produce knowledge and innovative solutions connected with the productive sectors of agriculture, environment, health, and the digital economy.

 MITIC is spearheading the Saint-Louis Digital 2025 project.
 The project engaged all departments at UGB, as well as local authorities in the Saint Louis region, to develop the city as an industrial center based on digital technology.

-Green technology and climate are another key area of research pursued at MITIC.
+Green technology and climate have also incresingly become key areas of research pursued at MITIC.
 In an article published on the EARTH.ORG website, green technology is defined as “the type and use of technology that are considered environmentally friendly based on its production process or its supply chain, which as a result reduces our carbon footprint“.

 The April 2022 climate change report on mitigation of climate change by the Working Group III of the Intergovernmental Panel on Climate Change’s appropriately emphasized that: “Digital technologies can promote large increases in energy efficiency through coordination and an economic shift to services …”.

-MITIC has produced several impactful research outputs toward promoting green technology and climate change mitigation.
+MITIC has produced several impactful research outputs toward promoting green technology and climate change adaptation and mitigation.

 Illnesses that are transmitted by organisms that act as routes such as mosquitoes, flies, ticks are sensitive to climate and weather conditions.
 MITIC examined malaria data from the Senegal National Malaria Control Program and outputs from climate data and compared these data sets.
 The findings revealed that seasonal malaria transmission was closely associated with the variation of the rainfall.
 This study revealed that the peak of malaria takes place from September to October, with a lag of around one month from the peak of rainfall in Senegal.
 These results indicated that the southern part of Senegal was at the highest risk of malaria epidemics.
 The conclusions in the paper are projected to guide community-based early-warning systems and adaptation strategies in Senegal.
 These strategies would strengthen the Senegal national malaria prevention, response strategies, and care strategies that are tailored to the needs of local communities.